osmandapp/web/main/blog/2017-12-01-ios-2-0/index.md

 </table>

 You'll see the 'Navigation settings' bar at the very bottom of this list.
 There, you can select to take the fastest route, set the weight and height limits for your vehicle, select which announcements you'd like to hear during navigation and which alerts to view on screen, etc.
-Users can set <b>'Map orientation threshold'</b>.
+Users can set **'Map orientation threshold'**.
 You choose a speed setting, below which map orientation switches from 'To direction of movement' to 'To compass'.
-Moreover, you can adjust the speed limit announcements in the <b>'Speed limit tolerance'</b> menu.
+Moreover, you can adjust the speed limit announcements in the **'Speed limit tolerance'** menu.
 For example, if it is set to 10 km/h and the limit at a current road is 60 km/h, you'll get notified as soon as you reach 70 km/h.
-If your GPS signal is unstable, you can try the <b>'Snap to road'</b> function that is enabled by default.
+If your GPS signal is unstable, you can try the **'Snap to road'** function that is enabled by default.
 It 'sticks' your GPS location to the route during navigation.

 <table>
   <tr>